Dividend stocks are great investments for any portfolio, even if you’re just beginning to put your money into the market.

 What Is Dividend Yield?

-Perhaps the most important metric in this universe is known as dividend yield.
-This is a simple financial ratio that tells you the percentage of a company’s share price that is paid out across a year’s worth of dividend distributions.
+The most looked-at metric in the dividend universe is known as dividend yield.
+This simple financial ratio tells you the percentage of a company’s share price that is paid out across a year’s worth of dividend distributions.

 Dividend yield = annual dividend / price x 100